Raunaksingh100/Raunaksingh-hacktober-2020/README.md

 # hacktoberfest-2020 Get a free T-shirt and Stickers!
 :rocket:
-This repository is for beginners who want to learn how to make a **Pull Request**.
-Enjoy :)
+This repository is for beginners who want to learn how to make a **Pull Request** :)

  ![poster](https://github.com/Raunaksingh100/Raunaksingh-hacktober-2020/blob/master/half.PNG)